 The Peoples Advocate is the “real story” of these and many other historic American cases, told from the unique point of view of a central lawyer.

 Lakota People's Law Project

 Since 2006, Daniel Sheehan has served as the lead attorney and general counsel for the Lakota People’s Law Project (LPLP).
-Currently, LPLP is working in South Dakota to stop violations of the Indian Child Welfare Act (ICWA) and rescue Lakota children from an abusive state care system.
+Much of LPLP's work has been in South Dakota to stop violations of the Indian Child Welfare Act (ICWA) and rescue Lakota children from an abusive state care system.
 In 2011, award-winning journalist Laura Sullivan completed a hard-hitting investigative series on the situation in Lakota Country that aired on NPR.
-To learn more about Daniel Sheehan’s work with Lakota Indians, visit the Lakota People's Law Project website.
+Currently we are organizing Tribes and advocacy organizations to call for a federal Truth and Reconciliation Commission to investigate and begin a healing process for the Indian Boarding School Era in the United States.
+To learn more about the work of Lakota People's Law Project, visit lakoktalaw.org